Dependency Resolution

 The conflict is caused by:

-In this example, pip cannot install the packages requested because they are asking for conflicting versions of pytest.
+In this example, pip cannot install the packages you have requested, because they each depend on different versions of the same package (package_water):

 • package_tea version 4.3.0 depends on version 2.3.1 of package_water